PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 *Figure 4.
 Confusion matrix.*

 Group fairness metrics are calculated by comparing one or more of these measures across sensitive/protected attribute groups.
-For example, sex/gender or marital status could be considered such an attribute, with groups 'Female' and 'Male' for sex/gender, and 'Married', 'Not-married' for marital status.
+For example, gender/sex or marital status could be considered such an attribute, with groups 'Female' and 'Male' for gender/sex, and 'Married', 'Not-married' for marital status.

+:pencil: __4a__ Read the blog [No Substitute for Sex](https://www.psychologytoday.com/us/blog/how-we-do-it/201908/no-substitute-sex) by Martin.

+:pencil: __4b__ Watch the video Feminine Beauty: A social construct?, which will introduce you to the term 'social construct'.

+<iframe width="896" height="504" src="https://www.youtube-nocookie.com/embed/xT6wjgssVK4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+*Video 2.
+Feminine Beauty: A social construct?*

+:pencil: __4c__ Combine the the following terms (e.g. A = 1, I):

+A. Gender
+B. (Biological) Sex

+1. 'Female' and 'male'
+2. 'Feminine' and 'masculine'

+I. Social construct
+II.
+Biological fact

+Write your answer down.

+:pencil: __4d__ Give at least one additional example of a feature that could be seen as a sensitive/protected attribute?

-:pencil: __4a__ Read AXA's [Towards the right kind of fairness in AI](https://axa-rev-research.github.io/static/AXA_FairnessCompass-English.pdf) guide (p.
+:pencil: __4e__ Read AXA's [Towards the right kind of fairness in AI](https://axa-rev-research.github.io/static/AXA_FairnessCompass-English.pdf) guide (p.
 1-55).
 This text will introduce you to a number of popular group fairness metrics used in the field of AI.

-:pencil: __4b__ Read the blog post [Starting to think about AI Fairness](https://blogs.rstudio.com/ai/posts/2021-07-15-ai-fairness/) by RStudio.
+:pencil: __4f__ Read the blog post [Starting to think about AI Fairness](https://blogs.rstudio.com/ai/posts/2021-07-15-ai-fairness/) by RStudio.
 This article will summarize and connect many of the essential concepts covered in the independent study material.

-:pencil: __4c__ Define the term 'group fairness', and explain how it differs from 'individual fairness'.
+:pencil: __4g__ Define the term 'group fairness', and explain how it differs from 'individual fairness'.
 Write your answer down.

-:pencil: __4d__ Give at least one additional example of a feature that could be seen as a sensitive/protected attribute?

-:pencil: __4e__ Explain the differences between 'independence', 'sufficiency', and 'separation' concerning fair AI.
+:pencil: __4h__ Explain the differences between 'independence', 'sufficiency', and 'separation' concerning fair AI.

-:pencil: __4f__ Explore the interactive tutorial [Attacking discrimination with smarter machine learning](http://research.google.com/bigpicture/attacking-discrimination-in-ml/) to see how a binary classifier works, ways it can potentially be unfair, and how you might turn such an unfair classifier into a fairer one.
+:pencil: __4i__ Explore the interactive tutorial [Attacking discrimination with smarter machine learning](http://research.google.com/bigpicture/attacking-discrimination-in-ml/) to see how a binary classifier works, ways it can potentially be unfair, and how you might turn such an unfair classifier into a fairer one.

 To select an appropriate group fairness metric for our (binary) classification task, we will use AxA's [Fairness Compass](https://axa-rev-research.github.io/fairness-compass.html).